IUST-GAME/Big-Tall-Small/README.md

     - [ ]  Doors
     - [ ]  Lazers
     - [ ]  Final Gate
-- [ ]  Implement the music of game UI
-    - [ ]  Menu
-    - [ ]  Buttons
-- [ ]  Implement the animation of characters
+- [X]  Implement the animation of characters
-- [ ]  Implement map package for reading different maps
+- [X]  Implement map package for reading different maps
-- [ ]  Implement the main menu
+- [X]  Implement the main menu
 - [ ]  Implement the levels page
-- [ ]  Implement the levels logic
+- [X]  Implement the levels logic
-- [ ]  Implement the create game page for a host
+- [X]  Implement the create game page for a host
-- [ ]  Implement the join game page for other clients
+- [X]  Implement the join game page for other clients
-- [ ]  Implement the join and create game logic
+- [X]  Implement the join and create game logic
 - [ ]  Implement the setting page
 - [ ]  Implement the setting page logic